-Oil is locked down at Lloyd's, not in the Strait of Hormuz
+Oil is locked down in Lloyd's of London, not the Strait of Hormuz

-The insurance market of the British capital is one of the key thermometers to measure the extent of the paralysis of crude oil trade in the Persian Gulf
+The British capital's insurance market is one of the key thermometers for measuring the extent of the paralysis in crude oil trade in the Persian Gulf

 King Charles III (then Prince of Wales) during a visit to Lloyd's of London, as part of his initiative for sustainable markets.